mhsalman27/Simon-Game-/README.md

 # How to Play

-➤ Start – Press any key to begin
+➤ Start – Press any key to begin <br>
-➤ Memorize – Watch the color sequence that flashes on the screen ➤ Repeat – Click the colors in the same order
+➤ Memorize – Watch the color sequence that flashes on the screen <br> ➤ Repeat – Click the colors in the same order <br>
-➤ Level Up – Each correct round takes you to the next level with a longer sequence ➤ Game Over – A wrong click ends the game, and you can restart anytime
+➤ Level Up – Each correct round takes you to the next level with a longer sequence <br>
+➤ Game Over – A wrong click ends the game, and you can restart anytime

 # Features